brandonjschwartz/engineering-website/README.md

 ## How does it work?

 it uses [DocPad](https://github.com/bevry/docpad) - a static site generator that watches changes on 'src' folder, and generate a website into 'out' folder.

-let's say you added a blog post localy. when you push your changes, the git repo on the server is getting the update thanks to a post-recieve hook. this hook is making a post request to a little node.js api that is doing 'git pull'. as soon as it's pulling your changes, DocPad regenerate the site into the 'out' folder and your blog post is public.
+Docpad also run a node server (express.js) that serve the content of 'out' folder.